How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 To recharge a battery bank from shore power, you need a battery charger to convert the AC supply to a 12v DC supply.

-The size of the battery charger and the state of the battery bank determine the hook up time needed.
+The battery charger’s size and the battery bank’s state determine the hookup time needed.

 To fully recharge the battery, we need 70ah.
 The charger can provide up to 20ah per hour.